i-am-nika/la_nika_bot/README.md

 5 August 2017

 LaNika is a communication bot.
+She can speak English, German und Russian.
-She is just a small baby now and can only greet you in three languages.
-But she is very cute, intelligent and no doubt she'll learn many interestig thing very soon!
+She is very cute, intelligent and no doubt she'll learn many different interestig things very soon!

 FIND NIKA:
 1. Look for @LaNikaBot in Telegram